TarinPairor/antbib-frontend/README.md

 1. `/` - Home Page:
    - Displays your todo, in-progress, and completed tasks.
    - Allows you to view all tasks.
-   - Allows you to view upcoming tasks.
+   - Allows you to view upcoming tasks (tasks with due dates/end dates coming up).
    - Allows you to view tasks filtered by tags.
 2. `/inbox` - Notifications Page:
    - Displays notifications for newly assigned tasks.